Ee Peng Liang: Career

 While working as an accountant, Ee began volunteering at Boys’ Town, of which he was later appointed chairman in 1955.
 In 1947, he became secretary of the Good Shepherd Sisters’ Marymount Vocational Centre.
 In 1953, he founded and became vice-president of the Singapore Council for Social Service, and then president in 1958.
 He has won numerous accolades for his humanitarian work, including the Public Service Star which he received in 1964 and the Meritorious Service Medal which he received in 1967.

 Personal life

-He married Mary Seow in 1936 and had five children (Theresa, Lawrence, Cecilia, Agnes and Gerard).
-In 1996, his daughter Theresa Ee-Chooi published a memoir about her father.
-Gerard Ee is the current President of National Council of Social Service and has been the CEO of NKF since 2005.
+Ee married Mary Seow in 1936 and had five children.
+In 1996, his daughter Theresa Ee-Chooi published a memoir about her father, entitled Father of Charity and My Father.
+His son, Gerard Ee is the current President of National Council of Social Service and has been the CEO of National Kidney Foundation Singapore since 2005.

 On 24 August 1994, Ee died of heart failure at his home in Katong, at the age of 81.
-His funeral was attended by, among others, former President Wee Kim Wee, who was also his closest friend, and then Prime Minister Goh Chok Tong.
+His funeral was attended by, among others, former President of Singapore Wee Kim Wee, who was also his closest friend, and then Prime Minister Goh Chok Tong.